As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Does Dyed Jade Look Like?

 Dyed jade looks identical to untreated material.
 Methods of jade enhancement have evolved over the centuries.
-Some signs or dyeing can be occasionally observed.
+Some signs of dyeing can be occasionally observed.
 If you can spot just one – jade is treated for sure.

 Dyed jade looks absolutely the same as the untreated one.
 Dyed jade has an apple-green or lush-green color with white and grayish-white veins.
 Dyed jade has a local concentration of saturated green pigment between the jade crystals, which can be observed under magnification.